d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForShaderAuthors.md

     float4 _MyTexture_ST;
 #endif
 ```
+Besides the direct hlsl declarations you can also use the unity macros `UNITY_DECLARE_TEX2D` and `UNITY_DECLARE_TEX2D_NOSAMPLER` as the have hardcoded support in the optimizer.

+### Vertex Data and Function Signatures
-Other critical places are the structs for vertex data and the vertex / fragment function signatures.
+Other critical places are the structs for vertex data and the vertex, geometry & fragment function signatures.
 I need to pass along a combine mesh/material id from uv0.z to the later shader stages.
 This requires me to modify those structs and function signatures which can easily break when the optimizer isn't able to see the full structure.

 As with the property declarations, don't hide vertex data struct member declarations behind macros.
 Also don't hide vertex or fragment function parameters behind macros.
 Using `#ifdef` blocks inside the struct/parameter list is fine.
 For example, do NOT do this: